lensesio/stream-reactor/kafka-connect-aws-s3/README-sink.md

     insert into $BucketName:$PrefixName select * from $TopicName PARTITIONBY _key STOREAS `CSV` WITHPARTITIONER=Values WITH_FLUSH_SIZE=1000 WITH_FLUSH_INTERVAL=200 WITH_FLUSH_COUNT=200

-## Write modes

-There are two write modes available for the upload of files to S3.

-* Sreaming (Default) - Streaming files to S3 as they are written to via Multi-part uploads, and the commit moves the file to the committed name.
+## Local File Writing

-* BuildLocal - Building the file locally in completion before uploading in one operation in the commit.
-This may be preferred when bucket versioning is enabled as it reduces write operations to the bucket at the expense of increasing disk space requirements locally.
+The connector builds complete files locally before uploading in one operation in the commit.

-To configure the write modes explicitly you can use either:

-    connect.s3.write.mode=BuildLocal
-    connect.s3.write.mode=Streamed

-Also, to optionally supply a directory to write the files to locally.
+To optionally supply a directory to write the files to locally.
 If none is supplied and BuildLocal mode is used, then a directory will be created in your system temporary directory (eg /tmp)

     connect.s3.local.tmp.directory

-The new BuildLocal write mode is currently limited to 5GB as it does not use the multipart upload API.
+Files are currently limited to 5GB.
 This can be addressed in future if it is required.

 ## Error handling